 Of course, isolation and lack of a normal routine can have huge influences on your health and other more root cause gut issues can play a role too.
 Many times the symptoms are masked with medications and the root causes are never addressed.
 Let’s talk a little bit about how things can fall apart in the gut and what we can do about it.

-I’ve been talking a lot about gut health lately in light of COVID-19, because the gut is actually home to your immune system!
-It houses more immunal cells than anywhere else in the body.
-We want our gut lining to have tight junctions which helps to keep our immune system strong and fight off any “bad bugs” that we encounter, like the coronavirus.
+I’ve been talking a lot about gut health lately in light of COVID-19 because the gut is actually home to your immune system!
+It houses more immune cells than anywhere else in the body.
+We want our gut lining to having tight junctions that help to keep our immune system strong and fight off any “bad bugs” that we encounter, like the coronavirus.
 So you see why gut health is more important than you may have even realized!

 Inflammation can be a lifesaver.
 It’s our body’s rallying cry to defend itself.
-But chronic inflammation can have dire consequences on our health.
+But chronic inflammation can have dire consequences for our health.

 The good news is that we can choose to make significant diet and lifestyle modifications so our bodies can start to heal.
 I know that making lifestyle changes can be difficult, but honestly, that’s the difference between those that heal and those that don’t heal.
 And right now is the perfect time to start investing in your health!